 She started her career in PETRONAS in 2014, predominantly in Malaysia Petroleum Management (MPM) as Government Liaison Officer.
 In 2016, as the Head for Emergency & Crisis Management and in 2020 was appointed as Head, Oil Spill Management responsible in managing and ensuring preparedness for oil spill incident.

 Using previous career achievement in government sectors, she played a key role in fostering and sustaining collaborative working relationship and rapport with the federal and state government authorities to supports Malaysia Oil & Gas business needs as well as manage stakeholders’ interests especially in emergency.

-• Working with National Security Council to establish Terrorism Handling Protocol in Malaysian Maritime Zone as a preparedness to protect Upstream Malaysia Oil & Gas offshore assets and as a result PETRONAS interest is recorded in National Security Council Directive No. 6.
+Her achievements include working with National Security Council to establish Terrorism Handling Protocol in Malaysian Maritime Zone as a preparedness to protect Upstream Malaysia Oil & Gas offshore assets and as a result PETRONAS interest is recorded in National Security Council Directive No. 6.